-Silver dollar pancakes.
-Those little baby guys that you ladle onto the griddle with a tablespoon.
+First let’s discuss silver dollar pancakes.
+They are little baby pancakes that you ladle onto the griddle with a tablespoon.
 Literally…don’t be tempted to use more than a tablespoon of batter per adorable pancake, because you want them nice and perfectly finger food size.
-Once you have your pancakes cooked and a little cooled off, the possibilities become endless.
+Once you have your pancakes cooked and a little cooled off, the actual cooking part is over and the possibilities become endless.
 In this case, I opted for a savory topping to the sweet flavor of the pancake.

 First I spooned on a little bit of sour cream.
 Then just a sliver or two of smoked salmon, and final a sprinkle of scallion.
 Chives would have been wonderful too, but scallions are what I had and so scallions are what I used.
 That’s it…on to the platter they went, and before you could say “breakfast for dinner” they were gone.